agilejon/splunk-js/README.md

 * Requires jQuery 1.7+ * (really, just requires the jQuery deferred object)

-Splunk has decent support for returning JSON data but, as of 4.3, the Javascript SDK suxors.
-This just a start on a better JS SDK.
 To get this to work, I ended up turning off SSL from within the Splunk management console.
 Our Splunk installation is internal to our network so this didn't seem like a problem.

     splunk.login - returns a Deferred promise object.
 You must wait until after login is complete to call search.